Towards Measuring the Traceability of Cryptocurrencies: Untraceability

 \begin{itemize} \item \textbf{Users} issue transactions.
 We assume users can issue transactions in a privacy-preserving manner.
-Put differently, we do not model privacy leakages on the network and application layers and solely focus on the fungibility achieved by the issued and recorded transactions. \item \textbf{Ledger} is an immutable, public database recording faithfully every transaction that the users perform.
+In other words, we do not model privacy leakages on the network and application layers and solely focus on the untraceability achieved by the issued and recorded transactions. \item \textbf{Ledger} is an immutable, public database recording faithfully every transaction users perform.
 The ledger is known to every participant of the system.
-We model the ledger as a weighted, directed graph, see Section~\ref{sec:matmodel}. \item \textbf{Adversary} aims to establish the sources of each coin.
-Our goal is to provide an upper bound on the fungibility of cryptocurrencies from the adversary's perspective when solely relying on ledger data.
-We model the adversary as a passive local adversary.
-We acknowledge that the adversary might possess other information sources, e.g., social media, network, application layer data, etc.; and tools, e.g., logging broadcast transaction IP addresses, to increase its capabilities.
-While the adversary model in this paper does not utilize such information sources, our model can incorporate them whenever they are available, see Section~\ref{sec:discussion}. \end{itemize}
+We model the ledger as a weighted, directed graph, see~\Cref{sec:matmodel}. \item \textbf{Adversary} aims to establish the sources of each coin with respect to a certain ``source'' set when it has a particular ``knowledge'' set (both of these terms are defined precisely later).
+We provide an untraceability metric with respect to a given ``source'' set from the adversary's perspective, i.e., when the adversary relies on a specific knowledge set.
+The adversary might possess external information sources, e.g., social media, application layer data, etc., and tools, e.g., logging broadcast transaction IP addresses, to increase its tracing capabilities.
+While the adversary model in this paper does not utilize such information sources, our model can naturally incorporate them (in the applied transition matrix) whenever they are available, see~\Cref{sec:discussion}. \end{itemize}